 Men and women are equally affected by both diverticulitis and diverticulosis.9 Aside from aging, there are certain factors that may increase your risk of diverticulitis, such as being obese (people who are morbidly obese may also need more invasive methods of treatment), lack of exercise, consuming a low-fiber diet, and smoking.

-Certain medications are also associated with diverticulitis, such as opiates, steroids, and non-steroidal anti-inflammatory drugs (NSAIDs).10
+Certain medications are also associated with diverticulitis, such as opiates, steroid and non-steroidal anti-inflammatory drugs (NSAIDs).10

 There Are Ways to Diagnose and Treat This Disease